-It’s so important to look after your own mental health and wellbeing, now more than ever as we’re dealing with soaring energy bills, the cost of living crisis, and political turmoil all around the world.
+It’s so important to look after your own mental health and wellbeing, now more than ever as we’re dealing with soaring energy bills, the cost of living crisis, and the mortgage crunch.

-We thought it’d be helpful to put together a few ways we can stay positive and be kind to ourselves during difficult times.
+We thought it would be helpful to put together a few ways we can stay positive and be kind to ourselves during difficult times.

 1. What are you grateful for?

 During challenging moments in life, it may feel hard to find any positives.
 Sometimes it just doesn’t feel like there are any - but there always are.
-Whether it’s the company of your fluffy, faithful companion, the support you have from your family and friends who love and care about you, or perhaps just the little things like being able to cook your favourite meal and enjoy tucking into some much needed comfort food.
+Whether it’s the company of your fluffy, faithful companion, support from your family and friends who care about you, or just the little things like being able to cook your favourite meal and enjoy tucking into some much-needed comfort food.